GuiMSR/GuiMSR.github.io/_posts/2019-12-01-heart-disease.md

 * The log loss value for the training: 0.3497573391237319
 * The log loss value for the test: 0.36879487173164766

-# 4. Graphs of the model
+# 4. Validation and Learning curves

-Here are some graphs to visualize the model and to see what is happening to the hyperparameters.
+Here are the validation and learning curves: